ENG517/Procedure/kolskid/p-standomix300-make-bread.md

    - If it does not have this foam and seems inactive, the yeast is likely dead. check the expiration date on your yeast packets and start over

    ![Bloomed, foamy yeast that is ready to use](<assets/images/screenshots/Bread pics/Blooming yeast resize.jpg>)
+   >*Figure 1: Bloomed, foamy yeast that is ready to use.*

 3. Measure out the salt, oil, and honey while the yeast blooms.
 4. Lightly grease the large bowl with neutral oil